 What is Durable Power of Attorney?

-A durable power of attorney is one document individuals should have in place in the event that they become unable to take care of themselves at any point in their lives.
+Unlike other poa forms such as medical and general poas, durable power of attorney is one document individuals should have in place in the event that they become unable to take care of themselves at any point in their lives.

 The durable power of attorney form gives another permission under the law to handle financially-related matters on the other’s behalf.
 It is typically used by seniors or individuals at risks of mental or physical incapacitation to protect their interests when they are unable to do so.